Timothy Geithner says the White House wanted him to lie on the Sunday shows.

 I don't know how.

-There's a picture of this group of Boy Scouts here.
+The group of there's a picture of this group of Boy Scouts here.

 And there's not a one of them looks like a hater to me or a bigot.

-Select committee in the House is going to proceed with no Democrats, at least as we stand now.
+Ellie Benghazi select committee in the House is going to proceed with no Democrats, at least as we stand now.

-Nancy Pelosi, the leader of the Democrats in the House, has rejected the terms of the Republican-created Select Committee on Benghazi.
+Nancy Pelosi, the leader of the Democrats in the House, has rejected the terms of the Republican-created select committee on Benghazi.

 Well, the Republicans are moving ahead without them.